 In this article

-How do I choose the right neighborhood in Barcelona?
+How do I choose the best neighborhood in Barcelona to live?

-What are the best neighborhoods for families in Barcelona?
+What are the best neighborhoods in Barcelona for families?

 FAQ: Your questions answered